Eileen Davidson: Writing and acting

 On June 17, 2014, it was announced that Davidson had signed a contract to return to The Young and the Restless.
 Subsequently, Davidson revealed that her Y&R contract was for two years and that it included a stipulation that she could continue doing Days of Our Lives in the future, as well as having the option of taking a break if work became too hectic.
 Davidson also joined the cast of the fifth season of Bravo reality television series, The Real Housewives of Beverly Hills.
 On November 17, 2014, it was announced that Davidson was back on-set of Days of Our Lives, with a stint set to air in spring 2015.
 She appeared from April 15–30, 2015.
 On June 12, 2017, it was announced that Davidson would return to Days of Our Lives.
 Davidson returned from November 2–21 as Susan.
 Davidson also briefly reprised the roles of Kristen and Sister Mary Moira on November 21 of that year.
 Davidson stated in 2019 that she had been offered a role on All My Children earlier on in her career, but had turned it down as she could not afford to move to New York with her five dogs.
-She was cast in the Christmas film Middleton Christmas (2020) as Alana D'Angelo, the dean of a prestigious high school.